Spectral Line Workshop

 listfile='NGC660.ms.listobs')

-Take a look at the listobs output to see what is in these data.
-You should see that there is just one source, one spectral window (spw) with 1024 channels.
-In total, there are 7 antennas.
+output to understand what data is present.
+You should observe that there is only one source and one spectral window (spw) with 1024 channels.
+In total, 7 antennas are available.

 B. Plot visibility spectrum, identify continuum, flag bad data (step 2)

-To start, we need to identify where the continuum emission and spectral line features are within the band.
-This is to ensure that we can successfully subtract the continuum emission from the spectral line absorption/emission and also ensure that we do not mistake the spectral line with RFI and flag it during the process.
-In most projects with spectral line data, the proposal for the project will include the spectral lines we are searching for in these data, so you'd be able to glean this information from there.
-However, in the absence of this information, there are two ways we can find the location of the spectral lines.
+To begin, we need to identify where the continuum emission and spectral line features are within the band.
+This ensures that we can successfully subtract the continuum emission from the spectral line absorption/emission and also confirms that we do not confuse the spectral line with RFI, preventing it from being flagged during the process.
+In most projects involving spectral line data, the project proposal will include the spectral lines we are searching for, allowing you to extract this information.
+However, in the absence of such information, there are two ways to determine the location of the spectral lines.

-If the spectral line is strong enough (as is the case in this data), we can plot the data (and average in time) and we should be able to see the lines.
-However, for weak lines, we must use the distance of the source to estimate the location of the lines in frequency space.
-We shall do this for this data set for completeness.
-NGC660 is around 13.5 Mpc away which corresponds to a redshift of 0.003.
-We are searching for HI absorption, whose rest frame frequency is 1420.405751 MHz, therefore our observed line frequency should be near to $1.420405751/1+z = 1.4160961\,\mathrm{GHz}$.
-Note that the rest frame frequencies of spectral lines can be found using the Splatalogue database or the slsearch CASA task.
+If the spectral line is strong enough (as is the case with this data), we can plot the data (and average it over time) to observe the lines.
+However, for weak lines, we must use the source's distance to estimate the location of the lines in frequency space.
+We will do this for this data set for completeness.
+NGC660 is approximately 13.5 Mpc away, which corresponds to a redshift of 0.003.
+We are searching for HI absorption, whose rest frame frequency is 1420.405751 MHz; therefore, our observed line frequency should be close to $1.420405751/1+z = 1.4160961\,\mathrm{GHz}$.
+Note that the rest frame frequencies of spectral lines can be found using the Splatalogue database or the slsearch

-Luckily, in our dataset, the absorption feature is bright so we can estimate the location of the line directly from the data.
-We will use plotms to visualise this.
-As before, EF (Effelsburg) is the most sensitive antenna and is used as the reference antenna.
+for visualisation.
+As previously mentioned, EF (Effelsberg) is the most sensitive antenna and serves as the reference antenna.
 We will plot amplitude against channel.
-The end channels and some around channel 775 have already been been flagged.
-The absorption can be seen clearly and has two components.
+The end channels and some near channel 775 have already been flagged.
+The absorption is clearly visible and consists of two components.

 ## In CASA